driftywinds/tg-forwarder/README.md

 ```
 /begin
 ```
 The bot confirms the session is open.
 Now send as many files as you want — one at a time or in bulk.

-The bot acknowledges each one:
+For single files the bot responds immediately.
+For bulk forwards (e.g. 20 files forwarded at once), the bot stays silent while files are arriving and sends **one consolidated message** 1 second after the last file lands, showing the full sorted list:
 ```
-📄 Added Ben_10_S01E01.mkv
-Bundle total: 1 file — send /done when finished
+📦 20 files queued — sorted order:

+1. `Heated_Rivalry_S01E01_Rookies_1080p...`
+2. `Heated_Rivalry_S01E02_Olympians_108...`
+3. `Heated_Rivalry_S01E03_1080p_AMZN_WE...`
+...
+20. `Heated_Rivalry_S01E20_...`

+Send more files, or /done to save.
 ```
+Files are sorted using natural alphanumeric order — dot, dash and underscore separators are treated as equivalent, and numeric segments are compared as integers so `S01E09` always sorts before `S01E10`.

 When all files are sent:
 ```
 /done